Islamophobia in the United Kingdom: In the justice system

 A ruling in March 2016 by the European Court of Human Rights effectively cleared of criminal responsibility security officials responsible for the killing of Jean Charles de Menezes in 2005.
 De Menezes was trailed and then shot dead at London's Stockwell tube station by jumpy security officers who mistook him for a suicide bomber a fortnight after multiple bombings on the capital's transport network in 2005.
 Critics of the ruling claimed that it upheld the right of the authorities to kill potentially innocent people on the basis of mere supposition and racial/religious prejudice.

 As of 2017, arson attacks against mosques and vehicle ramming have statistically risen against Muslims, predominantly in England and Scotland.

 In September 2017, police officers warned a Muslim doctor, Naila Imran, against pressing charges following anti-Muslim harassment as a counter claim could lead to her "being arrested."

 A 2017 Runnymede Trust and University of Greenwich study found that being black or Muslim doubles a prisoner's chances (40%) of having worse prison experiences, which includes having restraints used against them and being put into segregation in past six months, compared with white or non-Muslim prisoners (21%).
 They were also more likely to be on the lowest rung of the prison rewards and punishment scheme, more likely to be put into segregation and more likely to have restraint used against them.
 Almost a third of Muslim prisoners (29%) did not have prison jobs or attend education courses, compared with 17% of Christian prisoners.
 Runnymede stated that the discrepancy in treatment particularly affects rehabilitation.

+In February 2025, written evidence submitted to the Women and Equalities Committee's inquiry into gendered Islamophobia by researcher Mohamad Al-Mail argued that the Marriage and Civil Partnership (Minimum Age) Act 2022 criminalising marriages under 18 forces young Muslim women into secrecy, denying their agency.
+The submission further contended that policies such as PREVENT exacerbate gendered Islamophobia by labelling traditional practices like modesty and gender segregation as "extremist," thereby reinforcing stereotypes of Muslim women as requiring external "saving."